 You should get at least one hour of vigorous exercise every day.

 Daily walks around the neighborhood with your dog should last at least two hours and have a brisk pace.
 He'll love going to the dog park, where he can have some off-leash fun.
 The strength of his physique allows him to keep up with canine activities like agility training.

-It's also possible to have fun with it in your backyard if you have a big enough space.
-If you don't want to leave the house after a long day at work, fetch is a wonderful exercise to keep your energetic dog moving.
+It's also possible to have fun with him in your backyard if you have a big enough space.
+Fetching is a wonderful exercise to keep your energetic dog moving if you don't want to leave the house after a long day at work.

 As long as your Pit Mastiff is a puppy, he should only be allowed to participate in short, regulated sessions.
 Jogging and rough play should be avoided until they are a year old to prevent future hip injuries.